Veridise/veridise-docs/vanguard/custom-detectors/howto.md

 Note that this version searches for functions where the require is _present_, rather than searching for all occurrences.

-Finally, we just need to insert a `!` operator in front of the `EXISTS`.
+Finally, we will insert a `!` operator in front of the `EXISTS`, which results in a query that is equivalent to the problem statement:

+> Which `mint` functions will not execute a require statement involving the
+> `owner`?
+Provide a list of such functions.

 ```paql
 FIND